OpenDaL/opendal-systems-setup/server/web/README.md

 7. `sudo ./03_install_django_app.sh`.
 This script asks for the _Django secret key_, which is in the System Administrators Key vault, The _ES ip and port_ ( please make sure you provide the private IP of the ES server from the EC2 console, e.g. '172.16.226.32:9200').
+The _ES Password_ for the ES server 'frontend' user can be found on that server at `/home/ubuntu/es_creds.txt`, if it's installed using the scripts in this repository.
 After this it will open the nano editor for _certificate.pem_ and _private.key_.
 For these files copy the contents of the certificate files from the Key vault, paste it in nano (ctrl+shift+v in terminal), do ctrl+x, type 'y' and press enter to save the file.
 These files are the certificate and private key used by the server to communicate with CloudFlare.
 8. `sudo ./04_setup_uwsgi_services.sh`

 ES should now start up.
 After half a minute, go to the browser to see if ES is